 - Understand the oral health needs of communities and engage in community service.

 The program curriculum is designed to train residents to provide comprehensive dental care with a multidisciplinary approach.
-Rotations make up approximately five months of the year and are focused in the following areas:
+Rotations outside of dentistry make up approximately six weeks of the year:

-The didactic portion of the program includes weekly lectures, journal club, literature reviews, and case presentations.
-Each resident is expected to present a table clinic at the Thomas P. Hinman Dental Meeting and the Greater Cleveland Dental Society North Coast Spring Meeting.
+The didactic portion of the program includes lectures, journal clubs, literature reviews, and case presentations.
+Each resident develops and to presents a table clinic to the Section of Dentistry and local Grand Rounds in the spring.

 Residents provide on-call service to the hospital during night and weekend hours on a rotating basis which is determined by the residents at the beginning of each year.
 Call can be taken from home provided the resident can reach the hospital within 30 minutes.